ds-walker/ds-walker/README.md

   In 2021, I started to get acquainted with the world of IT and it pulled me in.
 At that time, my knowledge of graphic design began.
 In 2022, I started taking courses and studying Quality Assurance.
 In the same year, the "DARKSTAR PROJECT" team was assembled, which continues to exist and develop to this day.

-### If you want to contact me, just send me a message:
+### If you want to contact, just send me a message:
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:nick9tkachuk@gmail.com)

 ---